authzforce/server/README.md

 </code></pre>
 1. Update the `AUTHZFORCE_SERVER_VERSION` ENV variable to the new version in [Dockerfile](dist/src/docker/Dockerfile).
 1. Update the [changelog](CHANGELOG.md) with the new version according to keepachangelog.com.
-1. Commit and push latest changes
+1. Commit
-1. Test the Dockerfile by triggering Docker automated build on the current Github release branch in [authzforce-ce-server's Docker repository](https://hub.docker.com/r/authzforce/server/) (*Build Settings*).
-Check the result in *Build Details*.
-1. After Docker build is OK, perform the software release (example using a HTTP proxy):
+1. Perform the software release (example using a HTTP proxy):
 <pre><code>
     $ mvn -Dhttps.proxyHost=proxyhostname -Dhttps.proxyPort=8080 jgitflow:release-finish
 </code></pre>